-His prescription medication disappeared at a rest stop somewhere in the U.S. Midwest.
-I was in panic but not so much that I lost control.
+His prescription medication was mislaid in my rental car while at a rest stop somewhere in the U.S. Midwest.
+I was concerned but not so much that I lost control.

 I took a minute to breathe and think.
 How could a pill bottle go from being in plain sight to completely disappearing?

 I retraced my steps.
 What did I touch?
 Where did the bottle roll?
 Was it under the car?
 I looked in what I thought was the most-illogical place, and there it was – in my purse.
 I was moving so fast to refill the car’s gas tank, walk Mae and Pepi, and refresh myself that I didn’t realize where I placed the bottle.
 It’s usually kept in a travel bag in the passenger seat.

 This mishap taught me to keep a spare medicine bottle in an additional bag.
 It also taught me to slow down my actions while on the road.

 If you’ve never traveled with a pet and are ready for this adventure (as mentioned in this article), my bet is that you won’t experience the same type of heart-stopping problem.
 However, it is necessary to be cautious, proactive, and prepared.
 You have precious cargo on board counting on you to do the right thing.

 I’m specifically talking about traveling with pets by car or similar motor transportation.
 This is probably the one mode of transport that owners often choose and possibly prefer.
 I think pets like it, too, as they are allowed to sniff the land at every rest stop (isn’t that the mission of all cute-nosed kids?).